How to Hire CHEAP TRICK For Your Event!

 Petersson slings 12-string basses as if the massive instruments were easy to play, and Zander sings with more accurate energy than a heat-seeking missile.
 Behind them all, Bun E. Carlos keeps the beat with authoritative aplomb.

-Hire Cheap Trick for that special occasion!
+Hire Cheap Trick for your special event!

 In addition to working with executive producer Bruce Dickinson on the assembly and packaging of the “Sex, America, Cheap Trick” box set, the group continues to bring its checkerboard showmanship to concert stages all over the world.
 Nielsen, Petersson, Carlos and Wisconsin native Zander all grew up in Rockford, coming of Midwest age just as the British Invasion hit.